EOSIO/eos/.cicd/docs/amazon_linux-2-unpinned.md

 This section contains shell commands to manually download, build, install, test, and uninstall EOSIO and dependencies on Amazon Linux 2.

 [[info | Building EOSIO is for Advanced Developers]]
-| If you are new to EOSIO, it is recommended that you install the [EOSIO Prebuilt Binaries](../../00_install-prebuilt-binaries.md) instead of building from source.
+| If you are new to EOSIO, it is recommended that you install the [EOSIO Prebuilt Binaries](../../../../00_install-prebuilt-binaries.md) instead of building from source.

-Select a manual task below, then copy/paste the shell commands to a Unix terminal to execute:
+Select a task below, then copy/paste the shell commands to a Unix terminal to execute:

 * [Download EOSIO Repository](#download-eosio-repository)
 * [Install EOSIO Dependencies](#install-eosio-dependencies)